-- Read the content warnings before deciding to see the show. - Come with a friend: It might be worth seeing if you can book to see the show with a friend, family member or someone you trust. - During the performance: you're welcome to leave the auditorium at any point.
-The venue's bar will remain open during and after the show and the performance will be visible on a TV screen should anyone wish to view the show without being inside the darkened auditorium.
+Read the content warnings before deciding to see the show.

+Come with a friend

+It might be worth seeing if you can book to see the show with a friend, family member or someone you trust.

+During the performance

+You're welcome to leave the auditorium at any point.
+The venue's bar will remain open during and after the show.
 If you've found the show distressing, we'd suggest talk to someone you're with, calling a friend, or contacting one of the support services listed on the previous page.